Power of the Daleks

-"The Power of the Daleks" is one of those stories which has, in the past, acquired a "classic"status which is somewhat out of keeping with the reality.
-Although very little survives of the episodes as filmed, the recent release of the story on audio CD reveals that, while it does have some positive elements, it is let down by characterisation, plot and its overall attitude to politics.
+"The Power of the Daleks" is one of those stories which has acquired a 'classic' status, somewhat out of keeping with the reality.
+Although very little survives of the recorded episodes, the release of the adventure as an animation reveals that, while it does have some positive elements, it is let down by characterisation, plot and its overall attitude to politics.

-As a consequence, although the story seems to be very good in production terms, it is fragmented, disconnected and poorly structured.
-Tristram Cary's excellent score from "The Daleks" is reused to great effect, what we can see of the design looks good, and the surviving sequences are well-directed.
-We also get some iconic imagery, with the Doctor regenerating, Lesterson putting the Dalek through its paces, the Dalek production line and the final shootout; the fact that similar elements recur in the later serial "Genesis of the Daleks" proves the point that all that these images needed to make up a truly impressive story was for them to be combined with a powerful script.
-Here, however, the story needs at least an extra draft; although episodes 1, 2 and 6 are well-paced, the middle three are less so, and the whole narrative could have been told in four episodes.
+As a consequence, the serial is fragmented and badly structured, even if it does seem to be very good in production terms.
+Tristram Cary's excellent score from "The Daleks" (AKA "The Mutants") is reused to great effect, the set design is striking, and the surviving sequences well-directed.
+We also get some iconic imagery: the Doctor regenerating; the scientist, Lesterson, putting the Dalek through its paces; the Dalek production line; and the final shootout.
+The fact certain elements recur in the 1975 "Genesis of the Daleks" proves the point that a compelling/dynamic script was needed to create a truly impressive adventure.
+Accordingly, "Power" requires at least an extra draft.
+Whereas parts One, Two and Six are well-paced, the middle three are less so, and the whole plot could have been resolved over four episodes.

-Another problem with the narrative is the fact that Janley and her allies don't seem to think their actions vis-à-vis the Daleks through.
-While the story does have a strong theme running through it about the extent to which people can ignore the obvious when it contradicts something that they really want to believe, it starts to approach the unrealistic in a number of places.
-Janley drugs Lesterson so that he doesn't realise that they've taken the Dalek, knows that the Daleks are capable of intelligent thought, and clearly doesn't trust it (as she ensures that it has an external constraint placed upon its firing capabilities), and yet it doesn't seem to worry her that the Dalek might go back to Lesterson and tell him that an armed rebellion is being planned.
-She also doesn't seem to wonder why the Dalek complies with them at all; its repeated claim that it is humanity's servant should not lull her into complacency if she is supposed to be duplicitous enough to be leading the rebels on.
+Another problem is that Janley and her allies don't seem to think through their actions vis-a-vis the Daleks.
+While it does feature a strong running theme about the extent to which people can ignore the obvious when it contradicts something that they really want to believe, it brushes against the unrealistic in a number of places.
+Janley drugs Lesterson before the test firing, and patently mistrusts the Dalek, ensuring that it has an external constraint placed upon its weapon.
+Yet it doesn't seem to worry her that the creature might tell Lesterson that an armed rebellion is being planned.

-Janley also behaves quite peculiarly with regard to the information that the Daleks are reproducing; when Lesterson wants to talk to the Examiner about the suspicious amounts of material the Daleks are using, Janley blackmails him into silence, and again when the Doctor implies that the Daleks are not just machines and are reproducing themselves, Janley has the Doctor and Ben thrown out.
-In both cases, Janley has no reason to conceal the Daleks' activities, and indeed, it could be to her advantage (in terms of sheer self-preservation) to investigate what the Daleks are up to.
-Later, when Lesterson confirms that the Daleks are reproducing, she pretends that he is mad, even though she has had earlier hints which back up his allegations; why she is not concerned about this report seems totally counterintuitive.
+In addition, Janley's reactions to information that the Daleks are procreating seem entirely counterintuitive.
+When Lesterson wants to talk to the Doctor about the suspicious amounts of material the Daleks are using, Janley blackmails him into silence, and when the Doctor intimates that the Daleks are not just machines and are replicating themselves, she has him thrown out of Lesterson's laboratory.
+In both cases, Janley has no reason to conceal the Daleks' activities, and it could be to her advantage (in terms of sheer self-preservation) to investigate what they are up to.
+As it is, when Lesterson confirms that the Daleks are reproducing, and tries to see the Govenor, Janley pretends that he is mad.

 Image effects by Fiona Moore